openstack-archive/fuel-docs/pages/pre-install-guide/0050-network-overview.rst

 You must associate each OpenStack network with a server NIC.

-To assign a OpenStack networks to server NICs, using Fuel UI:
+To assign OpenStack networks to server NICs, using Fuel UI:

 1. Click  **Add Nodes**.
 2. Select the role for this host.